ShivanS93/100-days-of-code/r1-log.md

 ### R1D94
 Started on Chapter 3 of Hands On Machine Learning.
 I have already read through the chapter before hand.
 Now it's time to get practical.
 Day 49 of Data

+### R1D95
+Working on Chapter 3 of Hands On Machine Learning.
+Playing around with the MNIST dataset of numbers and creating a binary classifier.
+Day 50 of Data.